Orange and Lemons: Active years (1999–2007)

 ONL's 10-track debut album, Love in the Land of Rubber Shoes and Dirty Ice Cream was independently released and launched in December 2003.
-The album's single "(Just Like) A Splendid Love Song" got radio airplay on NU107.5 FM and reached the station's number 1 spot in their weekly countdown.
+The album's single "Just Like A Splendid Love Song" released on January 1, 2004 got radio airplay on NU107.5 FM and reached the station's number 1 spot in their weekly countdown.
 Orange and Lemons was declared Best New Artist for 2004 in NU107's yearly Rock Awards event.

 ONL signed a contract with Universal Records in October 2004.
 The band proceeded to record a new album; their second and first under a major label.
-Strike Whilst The Iron Is Hot was completed and released in April 28, 2005, with singles including "Hanggang Kailan (Umuwi Ka Na Baby)" release in April 1, 2005, "Heaven Knows (This Angel Has Flown)" released on September 16, 2005, and "Lihim".
+Strike Whilst The Iron Is Hot was completed and released on April 28, 2005, with singles including "Hanggang Kailan (Umuwi Ka Na Baby)" released on April 1, 2005, "Lihim" released on May 1, 2005, and "Heaven Knows (This Angel Has Flown)" released on September 16, 2005.
 One of the band's biggest breaks came with an offer from Philippine media giant ABS-CBN for ONL to do the jingle/soundtrack for a new series Pinoy Big Brother, the Philippine franchised version of the reality TV show Big Brother.
 ONL came up with a song called "Pinoy Ako" released on September 2, 2005.

-Other projects of the band included "Abot Kamay" (a song for a shampoo advertisement) and "Blue Moon" (their version of the classic track for a movie theme song).
+Other projects of the band included "Abot Kamay" and "Let Me" (a song for a shampoo advertisement) and "Blue Moon" (their version of the classic track for a movie theme song).

 In June 2005, Orange and Lemons was featured on MTV Philippines in its Rising Star segment, and in March 2006 they were featured in the "Lokal Artist of the Month" segment.
 Orange and Lemons were named "Artist of the Year" at the NU107's Rock Awards for 2005.

 The release of the tribute album of the Apo Hiking Society, Kami nAPO Muna in 2006, where the band contributed one track, gave Orange and Lemons the spotlight again.
 Orange and Lemons once again did their take on yet another Apo song "Tuloy na Tuloy Pa Rin Ang Pasko" by December 2006.
 The song was used by ABS-CBN for their Christmas station ID.
 As a follow-up to "Abot Kamay", the band completed a song from Unilever Philippines called "Let Me" and was used for another shampoo advertisement.
 Universal Records released their third and last album on June 8, 2007 called Moonlane Gardens.
 Their first single in that album was "Ang Katulad Mong Walang Katulad" and their last single before they disbanded was "Fade".